Premises liability cases arise from injuries sustained in slips and falls, dog bites, and other events that occur on public or private property.

 These damages can include pain and suffering, disability and disfigurement, and loss of consortium.

-How to Potentially Increase New York Slip and Fall Cases Settlement Amounts
+How to Potentially Increase New York Slip and Fall Settlements

 Building a solid case against the defendant starts immediately after an accident.
 If possible, take scene photos and get contact information for witnesses.